josejuanmontiel/subsession/README.md

     <script src="/js/jquery.subsession.js" type="text/javascript"> </script>

 SubSession gives your web application two new cookies, *subsession* and *subsession_breadcrumb*.

-SubSession does not include any server-side functionality - you'll have to develop this yourself, for your framework.
+SubSession include a "java server-side functionality" as example of use, and complement to "copy session" values to new tab.
+If use other languaje, you'll have to develop this yourself, for your languaje.

 The *subsession* cookie contains small integer value which is guaranteed to be unique for that user's current session.  e.g. 7.

-The *subsession_breadcrumb* cookie contains the path to the current subsession. e.g. 4/7 shows that the user middle-clicked from subsession 4, creating subsession 7.
+The *subsession_breadcrumb* cookie contains, when the server "reset", the reference to the last used tab.
+It's used internal to "copy values" from "out-coming tab".

 Server-side patterns:
 ---------------------

 SubSession storage is typically a hash-map of the SessionID concatenated with the subsession ID.
-If a setting cannot be found in HashMap(SessionID+subsession) it is idomatic to walk back up the *subsession_breadcrumb* until a setting is found in a 'parent' tab.

 Bugs:
 -----

-As there is no concept of 'tabs' in HTTP/1.1, this code is a large hack.
-It works by setting short lived cookies, using them as a message to the page that is about to be opened.

-They are short lived so that tabs which are opened manually (i.e. not middle-clicked) and have a URL entered do not erroneously get associated with an existing subsession.

-If your site often takes more than 20 seconds to load pages, you may want to increase the 'SHORT_DELAY' constant.
+As it's based on window.name... i think this solve, bugs from code forked.

+Tell me if find some "bug"...

 Todo:
 -----

-Refresh page?
-Submit page?
-	- window.name...?

-Ajax Call
+Use another implementation to store session and not "subsession+"#"+key" ...